Qasr al-Bint

 The Qasr al-Bint is a religious temple in the Nabataean city of Petra.
-It faces the Wadi Musa and is located to the northwest of the Great Temple and to the southwest of the Temple of the Winged Lions.
-One of the best preserved of the ancient structures surviving in Petra today, it stands near the monumental gate and was a key focal point on the colonnaded street, as well as a focus of religious worship.
+It faces the Wadi Musa and is located to the northwest of the Great Temple and the southwest of the Temple of the Winged Lions.
+One of the best preserved ancient structures surviving in Petra today, it stands near the monumental gate and was a key focal point on the colonnaded street, as well as a focus of religious worship.

 Name

-The full modern Arabic name of the ruin is Qasr al-Bint Fir’aun, or “the palace of Pharaoh’s daughter.”
-This name derives from a local folktale according to which the virtuous daughter of a wicked Pharaoh determined to decide between her suitors by setting them the task of providing a water supply for her palace.
+The full modern Arabic name of the ruin is Qasr al-Bint Fir'aun, or "the palace of Pharaoh's daughter".
+This name derives from a local folktale according to which the virtuous daughter of a wicked pharaoh determined to decide between her suitors by setting them the task of providing a water supply for her palace.
 Two suitors completed the task simultaneously by directing water to the palace from different springs in the hills surrounding it.
 The princess accepted the more modest of the two suitors who ascribed his success to God.